joseagraz/University_of_Oklahoma-Habashi_Janette/README.md

 | `0` | Every chunk was transcribed successfully |
 | `1` | Validation or audio preparation failed, or at least one chunk failed |

-## Troubleshooting

-### Audio file not found

-Verify `FILE_PATH` and `FILE_NAME`, or supply an existing file as the command-line argument.

-### FFmpeg is unavailable

-Install FFmpeg and confirm that `ffmpeg -version` works in the same environment used to run the script.

-### Audio preparation failed

-Confirm that the source contains an audio stream and that FFmpeg can read its format.
-The script selects the first audio stream.

-### HTTP 401 or 403

-Confirm that the key is active and authorized for the configured endpoint and model.
-These errors are not retried.

-### HTTP 400

-Review the API response printed by the script and verify the model, mode, optional request fields, and current Muse schema.

 ### Speaker labels change between chunks

 This is expected because each chunk creates a separate Muse session.
 Use `sessionId`, `chunkIndex`, and `speakerKey` to interpret a label within its proper scope.